brady691213/ApiGen/src/CodeBuilder/README.md

 ## Tasks - Later

+- TASKT: Fathom how to get MS ILogger from Serilog.
+- TASKT: Replace exceptions with Result pattern.
 - TASKT: Use value objects and avoid primitives.
 - TASKT: Revise hard-coded defaults for project tfm and RepriseVersion.
 - TASKT: Method of determining default solution name and path if not provided.